tj/reds/Readme.md

   }, 'or');
 ```

- The intersection would yield the following since only one string contains both "Tobi" _and_ "dollars".
+ The union search would yield the following since three strings contain either "Tobi" _or_ "dollars":

 ```
 Search results for "tobi dollars":